Butnan District: Administration

 In 2007 the formerly autonomous city of Jaghbub became part of Butnan District.
-Libya became independent in 1951 from the colonial empire and generally known for its oil rich resources.
-All the powers rested centrally with the President Gaddafi for 42 years till the 2011 armed rebellion which topple him.
-As per the constitution, Libya is the most decentralized Arab nation, but practically all powers are vested on central government on account of control over the oil revenues.
+Libya became independent in 1951 from the colonial empire and is generally known for its oil rich resources.
+All the powers rested centrally with President Gaddafi for 42 years until the 2011 armed rebellion which toppled him.
+As per the constitution, Libya is the most decentralized Arab nation, but practically all powers are vested in the central government on account of its control over the oil revenues.
 Local governmental institutions manage the administration of education, industry, and communities.
 As a part of decentralization in 2012, the country is administratively split into 13 regions from the original 25 municipalities, which were further divided in 1,500 communes.
 Since 2015, the chief of the state is a Chairman of Presidential Council, while the Prime Minister is the head of the state.
 The House of Representatives is an elected body that is elected on universal suffrage and popular vote.
 As of 2016, there were 22 administrative divisions in the country in the form of districts.